 Any good sales rep sees a sales opportunity behind every first call, but they should also be aware that the first 30 seconds are crucial in either securing or losing the attention of their prospect forever.
-Remember, having a positive attitude is 70% of the work into grabbing their attention.
+Remember, having a positive attitude is 70% of the work into grabbing their attention and closing deals.

 Everything a potential client says is important and can be used in a future call.
 Connect with the client and they’ll see that you really want to help them and that you’re interested in what they’re saying.
 The rest is getting yourself comfortable, using headphones or devices that let you move about and following the advice below: